Short-lived 1984 NBC Game Show

 A team won a round by eliminating all three opponents or, less often, by supplying the seventh correct answer.
 The first team to win two rounds played the Bonus Round

 - Bonus Round: Pick which of these two items weighs more, is larger, etc. Get five right, win $5,000 plus $5,000 every time it isn't won by that team.
-(This was originally used as a far more complex main game on B&E's unsold 1979 game Decisions Decisions, also hosted by Cullen.)
+(This was originally used in a far more complex form on B&E's unsold 1979 game Decisions Decisions, also hosted by Cullen.)
 They could pass on one question, and they had the option to stop after every question and take $500 per right answer; one wrong, and they lost the bonus.

 - One risk: if they passed on a question, they had to answer the one following it.
 If they were down to two questions and hadn't use their pass at that point, there was a risk by going on they'd have to pass on the first and get that last question wrong and lose the bonus (it happened at least once).